Back to blog

 • It doesn't need to be expensive or complicated — it's about togetherness

 Next time you're torn between a gift and an experience: choose the experience.
-Your future self will thank you. 💛
+Your future self will thank you.

 TAGS

-quality time gift
+quality time better than gifts

-experience gift
+experience gift netherlands

-experience vs gift
+experience vs gift science

-spending time together
+spending time together tips

-quality time tips
+quality time ideas netherlands

-surprise outing gift
+surprise outing as gift

 Ready for your own story?